The Economics of Saving Old Windows

 Historic Windows Can Be Repaired

 The replacement of these beautiful historic windows is often caused by peeling paint, broken glass or missing glazing putty.
-When these areas show signs of damage the windows tend to lose much of their beauty and eventually the window is often replaced.
-But with repair, and regular maintenance, these old windows will hold and last for years to come.
+When these areas show signs of damage the windows tend to lose much of their beauty and eventually they are often replaced.
+But with repair, and regular maintenance, they will hold and last for years to come.

 When overseeing the restoration of a historic building or house, it is always better to repair the windows that are already in place.
 By repairing them, the original character and beauty of the building is maintained.
-Replacing them with modern windows, even for more energy efficient ones will, in a sense, decrease the value.
+Replacing them with a modern window, even for more energy-efficient ones will, in a sense, decrease the value.

 A Common Misconception

 There is a common misconception when it comes to historic windows that they need to be replaced to help with energy saving.
-Even though replacing the original windows with more “energy efficient” windows may help save on expenses, it rarely makes a difference in the long run.
+Even though replacing the original ones with more “energy efficient” attributes may help save on expenses, it rarely makes a difference in the long run.

-The argument that modern windows are more energy efficient than older windows fails to consider the conservation of embodied energy and reduction of environmental cost.
-Although smart windows may seem very eco-friendly, even manufacturing new windows has a cost on the environment and leaves an old usable window to waste.
+The argument that modern windows are more energy efficient than older ones fails to consider the conservation of embodied energy and reduction of environmental cost.
+Although smart windows may seem very eco-friendly, even manufacturing new ones has a cost on the environment and leaves an old usable window to waste.

 Fittings ought to be used for as long as they are in working order, especially in these times when we are facing challenges of global warming.
-Most historic windows are made of durable material that can last for as long as the building itself with mere maintenance.
-Replacing the original windows in a historic building should always be a last resort.
+Most of them are made of durable material that can last for as long as the building itself with mere maintenance.
+Replacing the original window in a historic building should always be a last resort.

-For more information on the restoration of historic windows contact Scott Henson Architect, where we specialize in the preservation and restoration of historic buildings.
+For more information contact Scott Henson Architect, where we specialize in the preservation and restoration of historic buildings.